calmh/solaris-extra-snmp/README.md

     SNMPv2-SMI::enterprises.25359.1.11.2.0 = Counter32: 0
     SNMPv2-SMI::enterprises.25359.1.11.3.0 = STRING: "KB"

-With this information, you can graph system temperature, ZFS ARC cache hit rate, ZFS IO rate and ZFS L2ARC hit rate and IO rate.
-To use, drop the script in for example /usr/local/bin, add the following to /etc/net-snmp/snmp/snmpd.conf:
+With this information, you can graph ZFS ARC size and hit rate, ZFS IO rate and ZFS L2ARC hit rate and IO rate.
+To use, drop the scripts in for example /usr/local/bin, add the following to /etc/net-snmp/snmp/snmpd.conf:

-    pass .1.3.6.1.4.1.25359.1 /usr/local/bin/solaris-extra-snmp
+    pass .1.3.6.1.4.1.25359.1 /usr/local/bin/zfs-snmp

 and restart the net-snmp service.
 If you don't already use the net-snmp service you will need to enable it and set community etc.